The requirements under the General Product Safety Regulations 2005 for retailers and wholesalers

 This means passing on all the warnings and instructions that accompany the product.

 A further obligation on distributors is to be able to show traceability of the products you supply.
-In practice the documentation that is required to support Inland Revenue and VAT requirements should be sufficient, as long as they show from whom the goods were purchased and, if not for retail, to whom they were sold.
+In practice, the documentation that is required to support Inland Revenue and VAT requirements should be sufficient, as long as it shows from whom the goods were purchased and, if not for retail, to whom they were sold.
 Such records have to be kept for a minimum of six years, which should cover your GPSR obligations.

 Where you discover (perhaps as a result of a consumer complaint) that a product you have supplied poses risks to the consumer and is unsafe, you must immediately notify your supplier of the issue.
 In some instances - for example, where it is not easy to contact your supplier - you must then inform your local Trading Standards service.